zdcwork/HEOM-QUICK2/README.md

   These above examples are given in "/path/to/HEOM-QUICK2.x.x.x/readme/example".

+  ## Ex5.
+       solve the equlibrium(or steady) state of SIAM subjected to bias voltage by time propagation method Beside the iterative approach in Ex1,
+	   we can also employ time propagtion to solve equlibrium(or steady) state of SIAM.
+       In this example, SIAM evloves from a groud state at time tt=0 until the final state at tt=10.01 with a time step Δt=0.005.
+	   The program generates a "TAPE_(tt).resume" file
+	   to store intermediate RDO&ADOs every nresume=1000 steps of time propagation.
+ 	   The bath correlation functions are unraveled by
+       by the Prony fitting spectrum decomposition scheme and truncate the hierarchy by the adiabatic scheme.
+	   The fourth-order Runge-Kutta method is the default time evolution algorithm.

+  The input file is
+>          1     4
+>          2     4
+>          3     0
+>          4     1
+>          5     2
+>          6     2
+>          7     5.0d0 5.0d0
+>          8     0.4d0 0.4d0
+>          9     0.001d0 0.001d0
+>          10    0.001d0 0.001d0 -0.001d0 -0.001d0
+>          11    10.01d0
+>          12    5.d-3
+>          13    $para1 eup=-1.0d0 edown=-1.0d0 uu=2.0d0 $end
+>          14    $field fieldtype=0 $end
+>          15    1.d-20 1.d-20 1.d-20 1.d-20
+>          16    $jobinfo lsparse=T psfjob=T itype_psf=1 $end
+>          17    $converge maxit0=20000 crit=1.d-7 $end
+>          18    $resume icont=0 lresume=T nresume=1000 $end
+>          19    $adiabatic lad=T $end
+>          It is noted that the standard input file does not require the line numbers in the left side.

+  Users can run HEOM-QUICK2 with the command
+>  "./path/to/HEOM-QUICK2.x.x.x/bin/HEOM-QUICK2.x <input_file_name> out_file_name".

+  ## Ex6.
+       resume time propagation jobs for SIAM under a bias voltage To resume time propagation jobs,
+       we should backup "TAPE_(tt).resume" files in Ex5 and rename one of "TAPE_(tt).resume" as "TAPE.resume" before time evolution simulation.
+	   The program will read the "TAPE.resume" and set the inital time as the final time sotred in "TAPE.resume".
+	   In this example, SIAM evloves from a final state in Ex5 until a new final state at tt=20.01 with a time step Δt=0.005.
+	   The intermediate RDO&ADOs will be stored in the "TAPE_(tt).resume" files every nresume=2000 steps of time propagation.
+       The bath correlation functions by the Prony fitting spectrum decomposition scheme and truncate the hierarchy by the adiabatic scheme.

+  The input file is
+>          1     4
+>          2     4
+>          3     0
+>          4     1
+>          5     2
+>          6     2
+>          7     5.0d0 5.0d0
+>          8     0.4d0 0.4d0
+>          9     0.001d0 0.001d0
+>          10    0.001d0 0.001d0 -0.001d0 -0.001d0
+>          11    20.01d0
+>          12    5.d-3
+>          13    $para1 eup=-1.0d0 edown=-1.0d0 uu=2.0d0 $end
+>          14    $field fieldtype=0 $end
+>          15    1.d-20 1.d-20 1.d-20 1.d-20
+>          16    $jobinfo lsparse=T psfjob=T itype_psf=1 $end
+>          17    $converge maxit0=20000 crit=1.d-7 $end
+>          18    $resume icont=1 lresume=T nresume=4000 $end
+>          19    $adiabatic lad=T $end
+          It is noted that the standard input file does not require the line numbers in the left side.

+  Users can run HEOM-QUICK2 with the command
+>  "./path/to/HEOM-QUICK2.x.x.x/bin/HEOM-QUICK2.x <input_file_name> out_file_name".

 ##  Now we introduce the tags in these input files.
 >        Line 1: task type;